Ajloun

-Ajloun (عجلون, ‘Ajlūn), also spelled Ajlun, is the capital town of the Ajloun Governorate, a hilly town in the north of Jordan, located 76 kilometers (around 47 miles) north west of Amman.
+Ajloun (عجلون, ‘Ajlūn or Ajlōn), also spelled Ajlun, is the capital town of the Ajloun Governorate, a hilly town in the north of Jordan, located 76 kilometers (around 47 miles) north west of Amman.
 It is noted for its impressive ruins of the 12th-century Ajloun Castle.

 Districts of Metropolitan Ajloun

 There are eight districts in the Greater Ajloun Municipality: